Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-97-were-still-here.md

 Teenage performative indifference aside, the energy was pretty eager to learn.
 Letty prided herself that she taught an *interesting* history class, though she also had to admit that she was kinda helped by the subject matter.
 Lately, they’d been covering the stuff that had happened in living memory: the Igraen War and the founding of the United Peoples.
 Stuff which half the class had been alive for, or at least in stasis.

 It was sadly still all too easy to spot the pre-war kids from their post-war counterparts.
-Same subjective personal age, but there was a shroud of trauma hanging over the “older” kids she knew all too intimately.
+Same subjective personal age, but there was a shroud of trauma hanging over the "older" kids she knew all too intimately.

 She prided herself on being the sort of teacher who helped with that, too.

-“Alright!
+"Alright!
 Last time we’d just finished looking at the Key Invasion and the dataspace reset.
-I notice everyone got their bonus points in, so, uh…Marianne.”
+I notice everyone got their bonus points in, so, uh…Marianne."
 She smiled at one of the stasis kids, a girl who she’d found always benefited from being given an early confidence boost in the day in the form of an easy question.
-“Who signed the Treaty of Cimbrean?”
+"Who signed the Treaty of Cimbrean?"

 Marianne went tense when called on, then relaxed when she was given a freebie.
-“The Great Father and the other Counsels?”
+"The Great Father and the other Counsels?"

 Now for a slightly trickier one.
-“Correct, but what did the treaty establish?”
+"Correct, but what did the treaty establish?"

 Marianne hesitated, went a little red as a few people looked at her, and ventured.
-“It uh…disbanded the Grand Army?”
+"It uh…disbanded the Grand Army?"

 Good enough.
 Letty nodded, gave her an encouraging smile, and called up her first slide.

-“Certainly!
-Things changed very quickly after the reset of Dataspace….”
+"Certainly!
+Things changed very quickly after the reset of Dataspace…."

 ___